10th February '14

 However, I did make a copy of the discussion and I have uploaded all the postings that Mr Caruso's has deleted onto my website.
 Again, readers can decide for themselves who won this debate, and question once more why academics hide behind censorship.

-Caruso debate on Edfu Books site.
+The censored Caruso debate on Edfu Books site.

 And finally, we have another debate on the Aaron Adair website.
 There are no less than three postings by Mr Adair, where he proceeded to dig himself ever deeper into the mire.
 The links are here: